News for 2015

 Scholarships have been awarded to Sara Ascenso, Kate Honey, William Lenton, Alec Roth and Belinda Williams and Churchill Finzi Fellowships to Jennifer Adams, Steven Legge and Helen Sanderson.

-The deadline for the 2015 Finzi Scholarships has now passed.
+The deadline for the 2016 Finzi Scholarships will be announced later this year.

 The Finzi Trust is also collaborating with the Winston Churchill Memorial Trust to award up to two Travelling Fellowships for British citizens who are over the age of 18 and resident in the UK to undertake projects specifically involving music in education that bring benefits for others in the UK.
 For further details visit here.
 The Deadline for the 2015 Fellowships has now passed.